Thalivar/SwordSong/README.md

-    .shop - View available items for purchase ( Will be added in the future ) .buy <item> - Purchase an item from the shop ( Will be added in the future ) .sell <item> - Sell an item from your inventory ( Will be added in the future ) .equip <item> - Equip a weapon or armor from your inventory ( Will be added in the future ) .unequip <item> - Unequip your currently equipped item ( Will be added in the future ) .fight - Embark on an adventure and fight monsters .resetdata - Reset your character and leave the guild (with confirmation prompt) .rest - Let your character rest and heal back up after a fight .help - Show all available commands
+    .shop - View available items for purchase ( Will be added in the future ) .buy <item> - Purchase an item from the shop ( Will be added in the future ) .sell <item> - Sell an item from your inventory ( Will be added in the future ) .equip <item> - WIP Equip a weapon or armor from your inventory ( Will be added in the future ) .unequip <item> - WIP Unequip your currently equipped item ( Will be added in the future ) .fight - Embark on an adventure and fight monsters .leaveguild - Reset your character and leave the guild (with confirmation prompt) .rest - Let your character rest and heal back up after a fight .help - Show all available commands